I was inspired to write this after reading a post by fellow blogger Thoughts From Jasmine. Check out her blog, she has loads of great stuff on there!

 I’m not saying that, now and again, I won’t be hit with waves of panic about what on earth I’m going to do once I’ve finished university.
 However, I’m finding that I’m able to talk myself round more and say “Let’s see what happens”, which is a huge step for me.

-After all, who knows what will happen in between now and May 2018.
+After all, who knows what will happen in between now when I finish.
 A year is a long time and all sorts of opportunities might present themselves.
 I’ll just have keep my eyes peeled for the signs!

 Do you like certainty, or are you happy to go with the flow??